Studying abroad in Finland is the best way experience the Finnish culture and stand out on college applications.

 In order to qualify as a host family, the prospective hosts must:

 I know a family in my program country that would like to host me.
-Is that possible?
+Is this possible?

 This is possible as long as we have a support network in the family’s host community and there is an available nearby host school.

 No. It is very unlikely you will be placed in a city.
-A majority of our families live in small to medium sized towns outside of major cities, and it is important you be open-minded to small town life.
+A majority of our families live in small to medium-sized towns outside of major cities, and it is important you be open-minded to small-town life.

 There is no guarantee that you will have a host sibling your age.
 Your host family may have young children, teenage children, or grown children who no longer live at home.
 Regardless of the age of your host siblings, they’ll be excited to welcome into the family!

 No. We do not change host families based on preferences or location.
 However, if issues arise once you are on the program, we will handle them on a case-by-case basis and may make changes if necessary.